Efficiently Enhancing Zero-Shot Performance of Instruction Following Model via Retrieval of Soft Prompt

-Prompts and demonstrations are essential for task generalization since proper explanations are required for LMs to understand and perform an unseen task \cite{kojima2022large, wei2022chain, lampinen2022can}. \textit{Meta-training}, which is \textit{explicit} multi-task prompted training on various downstream tasks, is a simple but effective way to achieve this, resulting in improved zero-shot capabilities. \citet{zhong2021adapting} first introduced the method of meta-training by converting various tasks into a question-answering format and finetuning the model on the aggregated dataset.
-Following works~\citep{mishra2021cross, sanh2021multitask, wei2021finetuned, wang2022benchmarking, xu2022zeroprompt, ouyang2022training} extended this approach on a larger scale and show that zero-shot task generalization could be enhanced with more diverse prompts, a larger number of training downstream tasks, and a larger LM.
-Similarly, \citet{min2021metaicl} apply this meta-training stage for in-context learning.
+Prompts and demonstrations are essential for task generalization since proper explanations are required for LMs to understand an unseen task \cite{kojima2022large, wei2022chain, lampinen2022can}. \textit{Instruction-tuning}, which is \textit{explicit} multi-task prompted training on various downstream tasks, is a simple but effective way to achieve this, resulting in improved zero-shot capabilities. \citet{zhong2021adapting} first introduced the method of instruction-tuning by converting various tasks into a question-answering format and finetuning the model on the aggregated dataset.
+Following works~\citep{mishra2021cross, min2021metaicl, sanh2021multitask, wei2021finetuned, wang2022benchmarking, xu2022zeroprompt, ouyang2022training, ye2022guess, chung2022scaling} extended this approach on a larger scale and show that zero-shot task generalization could be enhanced with more diverse prompts, a larger number of training downstream tasks, and a larger LM.